mprzybylski/mprzybylski/_posts/2023-02-12-bpf-iotrace__Defining_Requirements.md

 # Footnotes
 [^1]: I'm well aware that these aren't the _only_ options for organizing a complex project, and if you have another favorite, let me know [here](https://github.com/mprzybylski/mprzybylski.github.io/discussions/1)
-[^2]: A project's stakeholders and/or its developers _should_ create documentation on how a project will be implemented.
-However, those implementation plans should be discussed, refined, and approved in _design reviews_.
-The design review process can be as formal or informal as the stake-holders need or want, but it is incredibly helpful for everyone to be on the same page regarding what a project's requirements _are_ and how they will be satisfied.
-[^3]: Note that we are _not_ specifying the low-level format for `bpf-iotrace`'s output file(s).
+[^2]: Note that we are _not_ specifying the low-level format for `bpf-iotrace`'s output file(s).
 Since there are no external constraints like a customer requirement or a downstream platform consuming `bpf-iotrace`'s data, we can leave it up to the implementors to select a format that supports the analysis requirements mentioned above.
 If there were customer or consumer constraints, then it would be perfectly appropriate to specify them as requirements.

 # Up next
 [Creating a Build Environment for libbpf-based Programs]({% post_url 2024-05-09-Creating-a-build-environment-for-libbpf-based-programs %})